Could You Still Get Chickenpox, Measles or Mumps?

 In a journalistic career spanning more than 50 years, Barbara Walters has traveled the world to confront presidents, despots and war criminals.
-But last week the worldly 83-year-old journalist was hospitalized by a bug that more typically disrupts kindergarten schedules: chickenpox.
+But in 2013, at age 83, the now 92-year-old journalist was hospitalized by a bug that more typically disrupts kindergarten schedules: chickenpox.

 Walters' illness has many people in middle age and beyond asking if they, too, could be susceptible to chickenpox or shingles – which is caused by the same virus – as well as mumps, measles and other childhood illnesses that can be particularly uncomfortable for older adults.

 Many of us don't remember if we had chickenpox or the mumps when we were little, and if our parents aren't around to ask, we can't confirm it one way or the other.
 But the experts say that for most of us, there's little cause for alarm: Studies of chickenpox antibodies in public blood samples, for example, have found that 98 percent of Americans over age 40 have already had the disease, says medical epidemiologist Stephanie Bialek of the federal Centers for Disease Control and Prevention.